 Prepone polling time due to Ramzan: SC asks EC to pass order

-New Delhi, May 02: The Supreme Court has directed the Election Commission to take necessary actions on a petition that sought to prepone the polling time from 7 am to 5 am.
+New Delhi, May 02: The Supreme Court has directed the Election Commission (EC) to take necessary actions on a petition that sought to prepone the polling time from 7 am to 5 am.

 The petitioner sought that the timing be preponed as the rest of the phases in the Lok Sabha elections are coinciding with the month of Ramzan.

-The court directed the Election Commission to consider the request made by the petitioner and also take necessary action in this regard.
+The court directed the EC to consider the request made by the petitioner and also take necessary action in this regard.
 The court also directed the EC to pass appropriate orders in this regard.

 CJI Gogoi appears before panel probing sexual harassment charges against him